karimmerhom/Nawy-hiring-task/README.md

 - API endpoints for listing apartments and retrieving apartment details.
 - API for fetching options like projects and amenities if needed.

+## API Documentation
+The application includes Swagger for API documentation.
+You can access it at the following URL once the backend server is running: http://localhost:5000/api-docs/#/Listings

 ## Getting Started

 To run the application locally without using Docker, Make sure docker eniroment varibale is set to FALSE in frontend.